CarlaSotes/CarlaSotes/README.md

 - 🌱 I’m currently learning how not to be a disaster 🙂
 - 👯 I’m looking to collaborate on projects about cybersecurity or environmental informatics.
 - 📫 How to reach me: carla.halfblood.potterhead@gmail.com
 - ⚡ Fun fact: I'm a bit hippy, I love being outdoors, surfing...
 I'm also a book nerd.
+Art is my passion.

 ## About my work
 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=CarlaSotes&show_icons=true?theme=highcontrast)](https://github.com/CarlaSotes/github-readme-stats)